-Supporting Actions Progress made 2017/19 All NHS Grampian Equality and Diversity staff training includes information on the need for staff to be aware of the possible existence of an undisclosed same sex marriage or civil partnership.
+Duamana an at Manak 2040 Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 All NHS Grampian Equality and Diversity staff training includes information on the need for staff to be aware of the possible existence of an undisclosed same sex marriage or civil partnership.
 Advice is also included on the special considerations which might be required in the healthcare setting.
 Work to highlight the need to give special consideration to this possibility will continue.
+This training has continued.
+In the last 2 years, 2,523 staff have received Equality and Diversity Training.
+Meeting the needs of pregnant and nursing Mothers is an integral part of this training.
 When treating patients, staff are already aware of the need to respect the legal rights of spouses, especially when important healthcare decisions are being made which may involve seriously ill patients or end of life issues.
 However, it might be less obvious when treating a seriously ill patient or a patient for whom the end of life is imminent that they may be in a same sex marriage or civil partnership.
 Staff also need to be aware of the rights of Common Law partners.

-14. Religion or belief
+13. Religion or belief outcomes